 Have you ever heard of anyone needing a training manual for Facebook?
 No. Simplistic, intuitive design is the difference between needing extensive training versus learning a new tool quickly and easily.
 If a tech tool is easy to use and has the features you need, go with it.

 5. What’s a roadmap?

-Chat to tech companies about the updates and new features they have planned over the coming months.
-While these plans aren’t guaranteed, they’re a good indication about where their product is going, which can help guide your buying decision.
+Speak with tech companies about the updates and new features they have planned over the coming months.
+While these plans aren’t guaranteed to come into fruition, they’re a good indication of where a company’s product is headed.
+The tentative product roadmap can help guide your buying decision.

 6. Seek advice from those in the know